leafOfTree/vim-vue-plugin/README.md

 - Blocks (both `template/script/style` and custom blocks) with any syntax, including `pug, typescript, coffee, scss, sass, less, stylus, ...`

-    Relative syntax plugins need to be installed if not provided by vim
+    Sntax plugins need to be installed if not provided by vim

 - Attribute and keyword highlight